Characteristics of the Medicinal Amaltas or Cassia Fistula Plant

 Amaltas is a tree of religious significance in the Kerala state of India and its flower is the state flower of Kerala state.
 The flowers of Amaltas are used for rituals during the Vishu festival, the Kerala new year.

-Amaltas Tree And Flowers
+Amaltas Tree and Flowers

 The Amaltas medium-sized tree is a show stopper when in bloom.
 It grows to about 30-40 feet tall.
 Counted among the most beautiful of the tropical ornamental trees, it drops almost all its leaves and bursts forth with grape-like bunches of bright yellow flowers.